 Knowing how challenging this can be for a patient, she was excited about the opportunity to become a nurse practitioner with VirtualCareNS.

-VirtualCareNS is a pilot program led by Nova Scotia Health’s Innovation Hub in partnership with Nova Scotia Health’s Primary Health Care team, IM/IT team, and other health system partners, which provides free, temporary access to primary medical care for people on the Need a Family Practice Registry.
-Through VirtualCareNS, people on the registry can make a same-day virtual medical appointment for their primary health care needs.
+VirtualCareNS is a pilot program, launched by the Nova Scotia Health’s Innovation Hub, Primary Health Care team, IM/IT team, and other health system partners, that provides free, temporary access to primary health care for people on the Need a Family Practice Registry.
+Through VirtualCareNS, people on the registry can make a same-day virtual medical appointment to address their health care needs.